Price: $86 to $150.

 Pros: It’s an infant seat!
 It’s a convertible!
 It’s a booster!

-Cons: Twisty straps.
+Cons: Very difficult to install and tighten.
 Poor recline.
 And much more!

-The pitch for this seat is simple: you can use it from birth to college.
-Ok, perhaps not college, but this seat aims for a triple play: rear facing for infants up to 33 lbs., as a convertible with five-point harness up to 40 lbs. . . . and then as a belt-positioning booster up to a whopping 100 lbs. for toddlers and older kids.
+Comments: The Safety 1st Alpha Omega Elite is pitched as an extended use seat for infants as small as five pounds up to school age children.
+Rear facing, it is rated for infants up to 40 lbs., as a convertible with five-point harness up to 65 lbs. . . . and then as a belt-positioning booster up to a whopping 100 lbs. for toddlers and older kids.
+A one-size-fits all solution.

-The problem: it just doesn’t live up to the hype.
-It is poorly designed, hard to use and expensive.
-Our reader feedback hasn’t been kind to this seat: readers knock the instructions as “vague and confusing,” the belts are hard to adjust in the rear facing mode and the straps are so thin they constantly get twisted and snagged.
+The problem: it isn’t the miracle solution after all.
+Parents tell us it’s difficult to impossible to get the Alpha Omega installed correctly in their cars.
+The straps in the seat are a nightmare to tighten, the tether is also doesn’t tighten properly, the recline doesn’t work and the quality of the fabric is poor.
 Yet another problem: the highest harness slot in this seat (14.5”) is a full inch lower than other seats like the Britax Roundabout.
 Why is this a problem?
 That low slot means some parents will be forced to convert this seat to booster mode too soon for larger children.

 As for safety, Consumer Reports pegged this seat as “poor” for rear facing fit to vehicle, although overall crash protection was very good.
 (This was in a previous report that is no longer online).
 And adding insult to injury, the Insurance Institute for Highway Safety says this seat in booster mode is “not recommended.”